Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Emergence in Earth-Mediated Matter

 Therefore, by organizing soft-earth materials around mechanical functions, such as cohesion, friction, squishiness, viscous dissipation etc., rather than composition, we gain a new material function-based framework for these complex systems.\\

 \textsl{Environmental Training.} While mechanical functions determine the (qualitative) behavior of soft Earth materials, their properties are further shaped by environmental training.
 Natural earth systems are continuously exposed to mechanical, chemical, and biological excitations arising from fluctuations in temperature, humidity, rainfall, fluid shear, earthquakes, wildfires, microbial mixing, and other disturbances.
 These drivers generate a wide spectrum of cycles with timescales spanning a couple of seconds to years \cite{Bowman2009FireEarthSystem,Bardgett2014BelowgroundBiodiversity}.
-Such cyclic forcing (or stresses) compels the fundamental building blocks of these Earth materials to collectively reorganize and interact across multiple length scales, gradually pruning unstable configurations until a metastable ``trait" emerges: \textit{a resilient soil structure adapted to local climatic conditions}.
+Such cyclic forcing (or stresses) compels the fundamental building blocks of these Earth materials to collectively reorganize and interact across multiple length scales, gradually pruning unstable configurations until a metastable ``trait" emerges.
+This is a structure whose persistence timescale exceeds that of the dominant forcing, and that is in this sense locally adapted to the prevailing climatic conditions.
+Such configurations are not equilibrium configurations.
+They may continue to evolve under slower processes and can be pruned by new forcing protocols.
+This continuous programmability under environmental changes is a property that is central to natural geomaterials.